The Data Behind Gender-Based Car Insurance Pricing

 Federal Legislation to Watch

-In 2025, the Prohibit Auto Insurance Discrimination (PAID) Act was reintroduced in the U.S. House of Representatives.
-If passed, this bill would ban the use of gender, credit scores, ZIP codes, occupation, and several other non-driving factors when calculating premiums nationwide.
-Enforcement would fall to the Federal Trade Commission.
-As of 2026, it has not yet become law — but the legislative momentum reflects a broader consumer sentiment shift, with 72% of drivers surveyed now viewing gender-based pricing as unfair.
+The Prohibit Auto Insurance Discrimination (PAID) Act has previously been introduced in the U.S. House of Representatives, seeking to ban the use of gender, credit scores, ZIP codes, occupation, and several other non-driving factors when calculating premiums nationwide.
+As of mid-2026, it has not passed into law and has not been reintroduced in the current 119th Congress, with no record of the bill appearing in either chamber's active legislation tracker.
+However, the ongoing conversation reflects a broader consumer sentiment shift — with a growing majority of drivers viewing gender-based pricing as unfair.
+Learn more about other non-driving factors that affect your rate, including education level and occupation.

 Actuarial Science vs. Discrimination: The Real Debate